 One of my favorite podcasts is Masters In Business from Bloomberg by Barry Ritholtz.
 The show is a collection of interviews with some of the brightest and most successful people in finance. (side note: Ritholtz actually left a comment on this blog way back in 2006)

 One of the lessons I’ve learned from the show is about discovering your own biases when it comes to investing.
-Not just cheerleading the times you were right, but digging into the reasons on those time when you were wrong.
+Not just cheerleading the times you were right, but digging into the reasons for those times when you were wrong.
 There are learning opportunities available when you get something wrong, but you need to face them.

 This blog has been dismissive of the role of cardio training for a decade.
 My view on the topic has been it is completely unnecessary.
 Just build your muscles and go for walks.
 The strength gains you make in the gym will make any form of cardiovascular training easier.
 This is true, but that isn’t the full picture.